projectacrn/acrn-hypervisor/misc/debug_tools/acrn_trace/README.rst

    Trace data will be converted to human-readable format based on a given format and printed to stdout.

 #.
-Analysis of the collected data is done on your development computer.
-Copy
+Analysis of the collected trace data is done on your development computer.
-   the collected trace data to your development computer (using ``scp`` is recommended):
+   Copy the collected trace data to your development computer via USB disk or ``scp`` as shown in this example:

    .. code-block:: none